jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 If components appear too large:
 1. Check if the case was printed to correct specifications
-2. If the case dimensions are correct, some PCBs* may need minor adjustments
+2. If the case dimensions are correct, then some PCBs* may need minor adjustments
-3. Carefully sand or trim edges of PCBs using sandpaper or wire cutters (use caution!)
+3. Carefully sand edges of PCBs using sandpaper or scrape with wire cutters (use caution!)

 **Important fit check:** The AD8232 and Vibration Motor boards have holes that should align with the pegs in the case.
 This alignment should confirm proper case